mayaeraky/zid-cart/README.md

 - Variant model was not of high importance in this task, it did not affect any of the main functionality and added complexity.
 - Coupon model design and features could be better (could add buyX,getY , free shipping,...) but again it did not affect the main functionality and added complexity.
-- Courier and Location models did not seem of high importance given the task requirements, so I decided to move past it.
+- Courier and Location models did not seem of high importance given the task requirements, so I decided to move past them.
 - User model responsible for shop owners, and masteradmins wasn't essential for the task given it didn't implement any dashboard functionality and focused on customers.
 - Meta, Tiktok, etc.. were not essential for this task although very important in e-commerce systems.
 - Shipping fees were not added based on the decision not to implement courier and location models.